Camping At The Festival

 We are obliged to follow ACT laws relating to drug and alcohol consumption:

-- Police will be involved when required, or when law-breaking appears to have occurred.
+- Police will be involved when required.

 Autumn in Canberra is unpredictable so come prepared for warm sunny days, cool nights and possible rain.
 Campers are advised to bring plenty of warm bedding and clothing.
-Rain is unusual but you should be prepared for any eventuality.

 Don’t forget a hat, sunscreen and water-bottle for those warmer autumn days!
 Footwear is compulsory – make sure you bring comfortable shoes.